For an introduction to syncing fonts from Typekit, see Sync fonts to your desktop.

 If your fonts have not synced, try turning off font sync in the Creative Cloud desktop application, wait a moment, and then turn it back on.
 The On/Off option is under the gear icon in Preferences > Creative Cloud > Fonts.

-Signing out of Creative Cloud and restarting the computer will stop any sync processes that may not be running correctly and start new ones.
+Signing out of Creative Cloud and restarting the computer stops any sync processes that may not be running correctly and starts new ones.

-- sign out of the Creative Cloud desktop application by clicking the gear icon and choosing Preferences > General, then clicking the Sign Out button.
+- To sign out of the Creative Cloud desktop application, click the gear icon and choose Preferences > General.
+Click the Sign Out button.

 Your network proxy or firewall may block access to the domains required for font sync.
 Here is a list of required domains; port 443 also needs to be open.

-If these steps don’t solve the problem, send your recent sync log files to Typekit Support so that we can look into it further for you.
+If these steps don’t solve the problem, send your recent sync log files to Typekit Support so that we can investigate the issue further.

 - Open the Finder